lcdm-uiuc/cs199-fa17/MPs/MP2/README.md

 ### Attribution

-Data for this lab is from the [Stanford Large Network Dataset Collection](https://snap.stanford.edu/data/index.html)
+Data for this MP is from the [Stanford Large Network Dataset Collection](https://snap.stanford.edu/data/index.html)